Home

 Zsh-z demo

-Zsh-z is a command line tool that allows you to jump quickly to directories that you have visited frequently in the past, or recently -- but most often a combination of the two (a concept known as "frecency").
+Zsh-z is a command-line tool that allows you to jump quickly to directories that you have visited frequently or recently -- but most often a combination of the two (a concept known as "frecency").
 It works by keeping track of when you go to directories and how much time you spend in them.
-It is then in the position to guess where you want to go when you type a partial string, e.g., z src might take you to ~/src/zsh. z zsh might also get you there, and z c/z might prove to be even more specific -- it all depends on your habits and how much time you have been using Zsh-z to build up a database.
-After using Zsh-z for a little while, you will get to where you want to be by typing considerably less than you would need if you were using cd.
+Based on this data, it predicts where you want to go when you type a partial string.
+For example, z src might take you to ~/src/zsh. z zsh might also get you there, and z c/z might prove to be even more specific -- it all depends on your habits and how long you have been using Zsh-z to build up a database.
+After using Zsh-z for a little while, you will get to where you want to be by typing considerably less than you would need to if you were using cd.

-Zsh-z is a native Zsh port of rupa/z, a tool written for bash and Zsh that uses embedded awk scripts to do the heavy lifting.
-It was quite possibly my most used command line tool for a couple of years.
+Zsh-z is a native Zsh port of rupa/z, a tool written for bash and Zsh that uses embedded awk scripts to do the heavy lifting. rupa/z was my most used command-line tool for a couple of years.
 I decided to translate it, awk parts and all, into pure Zsh script, to see if by eliminating calls to external tools (awk, sort, date, sed, mv, rm, and chown) and reducing forking through subshells I could make it faster.
 The performance increase is impressive, particularly on systems where forking is slow, such as Cygwin, MSYS2, and WSL.
-I have found that, in those environments, switching directories using Zsh-z can be over 100% faster than it is using rupa/z.
+I have found that in those environments, switching directories using Zsh-z can be over 100% faster than it is using rupa/z.

-There is a noteworthy stability increase as well.
-Race conditions have always been a problem with rupa/z, and users of that utility will occasionally lose their .z databases.
-By having Zsh-z only use Zsh (rupa/z uses a hybrid shell code that works on bash as well), I have been able to implement a zsh/system-based file-locking mechanism similar to the one @mafredri once proposed for rupa/z.
-It is now nearly impossible to crash the database, even through extreme testing.
+There is also a significant stability improvement.
+Race conditions have always been a problem with rupa/z, and users of that utility occasionally lose their ~/.z databases.
+By having Zsh-z only use Zsh (rupa/z uses a hybrid shell code standard that works on bash as well), I have been able to implement a zsh/system-based file-locking mechanism similar to the one @mafredri once proposed for rupa/z.
+It is now nearly impossible to crash the database.

-There are other, smaller improvements which I try to document in Improvements and Fixes.
-These include the new default behavior of sorting your tab completions by frecency rather than just letting Zsh sort the raw results alphabetically (a behavior which can be restored if you like it -- see below).
+There are other, smaller improvements which I document below in Improvements and Fixes.
+For instance, tab completions are now sorted by frecency by default rather than alphabetically (the latter behavior can be restored if you like it -- see below).

-Zsh-z is a drop-in replacement for rupa/z and will, by default, use the same database (~/.z), so you can go on using rupa/z when you launch bash.
+Zsh-z is a drop-in replacement for rupa/z and will, by default, use the same database (~/.z, or whatever database file you specify), so you can go on using rupa/z when you launch bash.

 Table of Contents